False Bay: Waves, tides, water circulation, and temperature

 Tides are regular, semi-diurnal, and relatively weak, and there are no strong tidal currents.
-Maximum tidal range at Simon's Town is 2.0 m at highest astronomical tide, with minimum range of about 0.56 m at mean neap tides.
-When large waves break at Macassar on a high tide the beach is known to be dangerous for swimming and beach erosion is increased.
+Maximum tidal range at Simon's Town is 2 m at the highest astronomical tide, with a minimum range of about 0.56 m at mean neap tides.
+When large waves break at Macassar on a high tide, the beach is known to be dangerous for swimming, and beach erosion is increased.

-The circulation patterns of False Bay are variable over time, with seasonal and longer term cycles.
-There are cold-water upwelling events associated with south-easterly winds in summer, and periodic intrusions of warm water eddies from the Agulhas Current of the south coast, both of which contribute to the biodiversity.
+The circulation patterns in False Bay are variable over time, with seasonal and longer-term cycles.
+There are cold-water upwelling events associated with south-easterly winds in summer, and periodic intrusions of warm-water eddies from the Agulhas Current along the south coast, both of which contribute to biodiversity.

 Four main surface circulation patterns have been observed in False Bay.
 Wind is the dominant forcing influence on surface circulation, with tidal and inertial currents of secondary importance, mainly when the winds are weak.
 Gordon's Bay is in the wind shadow of the Hottentots-Holland Mountains for south easterly winds, and this causes a semi-permanent anticyclonic eddy and associated anticlockwise gyre, in the opposite direction to the usual cyclonic circulation of the main part of the bay.

 A clockwise rotation driven by the south-easterly winds mostly occurs during summer.
-This circulation is partly set up by west-north-westerly flow south of the bay splitting at Cape Point.
+This circulation is partly set up by the west-northwesterly flow south of the bay, which splits at Cape Point.
 The northerly component sets up flow towards the equator on the western shores.
 South-easterly winds cause this clockwise pattern to dominate.
 North-westerly winds cause an anti-clockwise circulation, with an eastward current flowing south of the Bay and entering at Cape Hangklip.
 When there is no strong wind forcing, tidal forcing can occur on the incoming and outgoing tides.
 A fairly uniform northward flow occurs during flooding tides, and southward during ebbing tides, with bathymetry affecting the flow direction in shallow areas.
 These currents are most noticeable along the coastline and in the shallow northern parts of the bay between Simon's Town and Gordon's Bay.

 In the deeper areas of the mouth of the bay, tidal and inertial currents appear to contribute to the variability of the deeper part of the water column, along with the effects of wind forcing.
 Wave energy focused by the various shoal areas outside and inside the bay is a driver of nearshore currents, particularly in the northern parts of the bay.